John Banville: Writing

+Since 1990, Banville has been a regular contributor to The New York Review of Books.
 In a July 2008 interview with Juan José Delaney in the Argentine newspaper La Nación, Banville was asked if his books had been translated into Irish.
-He replied that nobody would translate them and that he was often referred to pejoratively as a West Brit.
+He replied that nobody would do so, and that he was often referred to — pejoratively — as a West Brit.
+He advises against young writers approaching him for advice: "I remind them as gently as I can, that they are on their own, with no help available anywhere".